akeller/Chatbots/README.md

 # Chatbots
-My collection of bots
+My personal collection of bots.

+More community built bots -> https://developer.ibm.com/code/exchanges/bots/

-Todo Items
+## Todo Items
 * Integrate with Messenger
 * Create Node App with starter kit(demo preview)
 * Tone Analyzer tie in

-Nice to Have
+## Nice to Have
 * Integrate with Telegram
 * Database on the backend (read/write)